CDLUC3/dmp-hub-ui/README.md

 ## DMPTool API

 The DMPTool API that should be used by the React code is hosted by the AWS API Gateway.
 Documentation of the API can be found on the [dmp-hub-cfn repository's wiki](https://github.com/CDLUC3/dmp-hub-cfn/wiki/api-overview).
-For any issues encountered with the API, please create new tickets on the [dmp-hub-cfn issue list](https://github.com/CDLUC3/dmp-hub-cfn/issues)
+For any issues encountered with the API, please create new tickets on the [dmp-hub-cfn issue list](https://github.com/CDLUC3/dmp-hub-cfn/issues).

+Use the `dmphub-dev.cdlib.org` domain when working with the API.

 ## Commands
 In the project directory, you can run the following: